 The new assets that the SLP constructs are ultimately adopted by us under the terms of a legal agreement entered into by all relevant parties in advance of construction.
 We become the owner of the new assets and are responsible for their operation and maintenance on adoption.

 SLPs are required to hold accreditation under the Water Industry Registration Scheme (WIRS) to be able to carry out the relevant work.
-This scheme is operated by Lloyds Register and a full list of accredited SLPs are available by following links on its website.
+This scheme is operated by Lloyds Register and a full list of accredited SLPs are available by following links on the Lloyds Register website.

-In accordance with the Code, we have published our Design and Construction Specification (DCS) and our Annual Contestability Summary (ACS), Redress Procedures and provided information on how to contact us.
+In accordance with the Code, we have published our Design and Construction Specification (DCS), Annual Contestability Summary (ACS), Redress Procedures and provided information on how to contact us.